genGit963/Local_Storage_Manager/CODE_OF_CONDUCT.md

 ## Conclusion

 Thank you for being part of the **Local Storage Manager** community!
-Together, we can create a positive environment where everyone can contribute and learn.
+Together, I can create a positive environment where everyone can contribute and learn.